U.S. Department of State Seal

 Applying for Your U.S. Passport

 In addition to a U.S. passport, you may also need to obtain a visa.
-A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
-To find information about obtaining visas for the Kyrgyz Republic, see the Department of State’s Country-Specific Information.
+To find information about obtaining a visa for the Kyrgyz Republic, see the Department of State’s country page.

 Staying Safe on Your Trip